National Mowing Trial 2021

 If customers do experience issues with the network, they can raise this at local forums or by contacting the Trust and supplying a location.

-As with any trial or new method of working, we We also require positive feedback from customers to help obtain a holistic view.
+As with any trial or new method of working, we also require positive feedback from customers to help obtain a holistic view.

 A single end of year edge to edge full width cut removing saplings and woody vegetation.
 This regime will be applied on canals with very low soil fertility, of high elevation or redundant canals where towpath use is low.

-A single end of year full width cut with two added navigational cuts which ensures that grass growth along the footpath and at key points, such as sightlines and approaches to bridges is are maintained.
+A single end of year full width cut with two added navigational cuts which ensures that grass growth along the footpath and at key points, such as sightlines and approaches to bridges are maintained.
 This regime is ideal for canals which have limited use or are disused.

 A single end of year full width cut with four navigational cuts.
-This is system is similar to the current mowing regime and is expected to be the most used.
+This system is similar to the current mowing regime and is expected to be the most used.